You've loaded an old revision of the document! If you save it, you will create a new version with this data.

 A more open library technology ecosystem, possibly making better use of open source components, would eliminate the restrictions of a closed and monolithic suite of services from a single vendor.
 Solutions are moving to the Cloud but aren’t yet really platforms.
 It is possible that such a platform-based ecosystem model will be the “next generation” in library automation.
 The promise for libraries is a more flexible and cost effective solution and for users a much improved user experience.

 Suzanne Enright, Registrar at the University of Westminster, London commented:

 “It is always important to see library technology trends in a wider context, not least that of the wider corporate ecosystem and the HELibTech briefing papers are really helpful in navigating our complex landscape.
 This briefing paper provides interesting new insights into the challenging area of library related technology, where the demands of our users aren’t always matched by the market providers.
 The need for interoperability is in constant flux in the increasingly complex world of technology-enhanced learning and research”.

+Library management system to library services platform.
 Resource management for libraries: a new perspective.
 Ken Chad HELibTech Briefing Paper August 2015

 This briefing paper contrasts the library resource management landscape now with the situation in 2008 when the Jisc/Sconul LMS study recommended that the time was not right for libraries to purchase a new library system.
 In the intervening period a new generation of 'library services platforms' (LSPs) has emerged and the pace of procurement has quickened.
 Ken analyses the current landscape and looks at the strategic issues around the changing nature of library collections, shared services, workflows and analytics.
 The paper is made available under a CC-0 license to enable easy re-use.